wordofwarning/wordofwarning.org/current/2016-spring/gambini/index.md

 #### Venue + Booking Details
 Date: Friday 4 March 2016, 7.30pm
 <a href="http://www.z-arts.org/about-us/getting-here" target="_blank">Venue: STUN Studio at Z-arts</a>, 335 Stretford Road, Manchester, M15 5ZA
-Entry by donation, no booking required. *Please note there is a limited capacity in the STUN Studio + entry will be on a first come, first served basis.*
+Entry by donation, no booking required. *Please note there is a limited capacity in the STUN Studio at Z-arts, and entry will be on a first come, first served basis; please arrive from 7pm to guarantee a seat!*
 Venue (Z-arts) Tel: 0161 232 6089

 #### Access Information